 The Clinical Education & Training Unit (CETU) supports, develops and coordinates the clinical education of junior doctors at Te Whatu Ora | Te Toka Tumai Auckland.

 The handbook is designed by and for RMOs to help them with decision-making.
 The guidelines try to introduce a standard approach across services for the treatment of common medical conditions.
-The handbook was last updated in September 2023 and is available as a PDF document.
+The handbook is available as a PDF document.

 Please click on the link above to download/view the RMO Clinical Handbook (9th Ed.).